VBPFelipe/travel_assistance/README.md

 ---------------------------

 It's also possible to do tunnelling with NGrok.
-It's necessary to build NGrok with the same port which is used in the project (5000)
+It's necessary to build NGrok with the same port which is used in the project (5000).
-    on terminal:
+    On terminal:
         ngrok http 5000

-And, replace the local url with that one given by ngrok tunneling when built, adding the url sufixes
+And, replace the local url with that one given by ngrok tunneling when built, adding the url sufixes.